oliverphilcox/RascalC/docs/usage/post-processing.rst

 These Python functions are provided for reconstructing the covariance matrix object, performing basic analysis routines and plotting.

+.. todo:: include the multi-field reconstruction codes + estimate of the jackknife data covariance.

 .. todo:: Get this working with automodule

 .. automodule:: utils